How To Become A Governor

 We currently have a vacancy for a Parent Governor.
 Please find below the relevant documentation required to apply.

-If you would like any further information regarding how to become a governor at our school please contact the Chair of Governors Mr. M Sweeting on email@example.com
+If you would like any further information regarding how to become a governor at our school please contact the Chair of Governors Mr. David George. email@example.com